SDSU Archives and Special Collections Policies and Guidelines for Researchers

 - Duplication Policy

-- All duplication is subject to condition of materials and any donor or copyright restrictions.
+- All duplication is subject to the condition of the material and any donor or copyright restrictions.

-- All duplication is subject to condition of materials and any donor or copyright restrictions.
+- All duplication is subject to the condition of the material and any donor or copyright restrictions.

 - Researchers may use personal cameras and cell phones for research purposes.
 A self-service scanner is available for use in the reading room.